deepsea-inria/chunkedseq/doc/chunkedseq.md

 post](http://apfelmus.nfshost.com/articles/monoid-fingertree.html).

-In this tutorial, we present the key mechanism for building customized data structures: *monoid-cached measurement*.
+In this tutorial, we present the key mechanism for building derived data structures: *monoid-cached measurement*.
 We show how to use monoid-cached measurements to implement a powerful form of split operation that affects chunkedseq containers.
 Using this split operation, we then show how to apply our